kevinroberts/linkblab/README.md

 TODO
 ----------------------

-- Build comments view.
-Add custom route for it in bootstrap.
-- Change Line 268 in site.js on live site
-- Render links for blab specific pages
 - Putting "NSFW" in some subblabs automatically (toggle in blab settings?).
 - alt.
 Name for karma -- cred?

-- change line 17 of decoda.php on live site
+- Implement Reply Comment
+- Implement Vote Comment
+- Implement Edit own Comment
+- Implement recent viewed links functionality for sidebar
+- Implement User Profile Page

 To Change for Production
 ----------------------
 - Remove all references to linkblab.local
+- check line 17 of decoda.php on live site